stacks-archive/radiks-server/README.md

      });
     ```

-   For information on configuring a client, see [Authentication](https://github.com/blockstack-radiks/radiks#configuration) on the client repo.
+   For more information on configuring and writing a Radiks a client application, see https://github.com/blockstack-radiks/radiks#configuration.

 8. Build and run your application.